 (E) Whether there is support for the establishment of the proposed STR from neighboring property owners.

 The owner has stated that there is support from neighboring property owners/tenants.
+A single letter of support for the approval of this request has been submitted.

 CONCLUSION